nobodyscripts/LeafBlowerScript/Readme.md

 F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use
 F6: Incorrect items can be started if manually refreshed while it scans
-F6: Auto start blocks script from doing its job so make sure its off when using.
 F7: Will intentionally grab gems if no pumpkins are found
 F7: Will go for pumpkins that are blocked by other items, its going for the highest one